List of Nebraska state senators: District 6

-Today, District 6 still consists of a section of Douglas County, which has been readjusted for population in subsequent redistrictings.
+Today, District 6 still consists of a portion of Douglas County, which has been readjusted for population in subsequent redistrictings.

 District 7

 In the pre-1964 apportionment, what is now District 7 was also called District 7, and it included of a section of Douglas County.

 Today, District 7 still consists of a section of Douglas County, which has been readjusted for population in subsequent redistrictings.

 District 8

 In the pre-1964 apportionment, what is now District 8 was called District 10, and it included a section of Douglas County.

 Today, District 8 still consists of a section of Douglas County, which has been readjusted for population in subsequent redistrictings.

 District 9

 In the pre-1964 apportionment, what is now District 9 was called District 6, and it included a section of Douglas County.

 Today, District 9 still consists of a section of Douglas County, which has been readjusted for population in subsequent redistrictings.